 To illustrate this process, let's consider the scenario where Bob wants to send 0.5 BTC to his friend Alice.
 Bob starts by constructing a transaction using the unspent output of 50 BTC that he possesses.
 This unspent output serves as the input for the transaction, representing the value being spent.

-He then signs this input with his private key to verify his ownership and authorizes the transfer.
+Bob then signs this input with his private key to verify his ownership and authorizes the transfer.
 Once the input is signed, Bob broadcasts the transaction (TX A) onto the Bitcoin network, making it visible to other participants.